Financial Aid FAQs

 No, there is no income cut-off for financial aid.
 While income is a factor when determining eligibility for need-based aid, other factors, such as household size, number of family members in college and the age of the oldest parent, are also taken into account.
 We encourage all students to apply for financial aid.

 The financial aid office prepares award letters for students who have been accepted for admission and who have completed the FAFSA.
 We will notify you of your eligibility for all assistance, including scholarships, grants and loans, in your financial aid award letter.

-Contact the financial aid office, and we will advise you what you need to do to be re-evaluated based on the change in circumstances.
+Contact the financial aid office, and we will advise what you need to do to be re-evaluated based on the change in circumstances.
 Most likely, you will have to complete some additional forms.

 The custodial parent is the parent that must complete the FAFSA.
 If the custodial parent has remarried, then the step-parent's financial information must also be provided.

-Hood College scholarships will be renewed for each year that students are a full-time undergraduates, as long as that student continue to meet the scholarship requirements.
+Hood College scholarships will be renewed for each year that students are a full-time undergraduates, as long as that student continues to meet the scholarship requirements.
 Scholarships are available for use in the first eight semesters of enrollment.
 Eligibility for federal and state aid, as well as Hood grants, will be re-evaluated each year.
 Students will be required to complete a Renewal FAFSA each year so that eligibility for federal aid, state aid and Hood grants can be determined.
 Eligibility may change as information on the FAFSA changes from one year to the next.